pacifics/PassDao/README.md

 - Fallback and Presale function to send Eth to the Funding smart contract.

-- SetPartners: allows the smart contract creator to validate Eth account addresses according to the mailing list.
+- SetPartners: allows the smart contract creator to set Eth account addresses.

 - SetLimits and SetFundingLimits: allows the smart contract creator to set the funding limits (amounts and percentage of ether balance share) for all partners.